sutrolabs/census-docs/datasets/csv-datasets/README.md

 - **Check your column headers** to ensure they're clear, consistent, and don't contain special characters
 - **Preview your data** after upload to verify it was parsed correctly

 Remember that CSV datasets are best for relatively static data or one-time imports.
-For data that changes frequently, consider setting up a warehouse dataset with automated refreshes instead.
+For data that changes frequently, consider setting up a basic dataset with automated refreshes instead.

 ## Limitations